Niaal-B/CareerPath/README.md

 ### Backend Issues

 **Database Connection Error:**
+- If you're using the default SQLite setup:
+  - Ensure the backend process has permission to read/write `backend/db.sqlite3`
+  - Delete the file and rerun migrations if it becomes corrupted
+- If you're using PostgreSQL (`USE_SQLITE=0`):
   - Ensure PostgreSQL is running
   - Check `.env` file has correct database credentials
   - Verify database exists: `psql -l | grep career_db`

 **Migration Errors:**
 - Run `python manage.py makemigrations`